Trams in Kyiv: During the Soviet Union

 On December 30, 1978, the first high-speed tram line in the then Soviet Union was opened in Kyiv.
-It connected the Victory Square with the Pivdenna Borshchahivka housing estate.
+It connected the Peremohy Square (present day Halytska Square) with the Pivdenna Borshchahivka housing estate.
 The same year Kyiv experienced the peak in tram routes development in its history.
 In 1978 the length of the lines reached 285 km, the fleet numbered 909 cars, and passenger traffic per year exceeded 396 million people.